palandesahil94-commits/90DaysOfDevOps/2026/day-05/linux-troubleshooting-runbook.md

 ## ✅ Conclusion

 System is stable, but security risk detected due to repeated failed SSH login attempts.
 Preventive actions recommended.

+Here is a simple, plain-English breakdown of what these troubleshooting checks actually mean.
+Think of it as a **quick doctor’s checkup** for a computer server.

+---

+### 1. Environment Basics: "Who am I talking to?"

+Before fixing a machine, you need to know exactly what kind of machine it is.

+* **`uname -a`:** Asks the system, *"What engine (kernel) are you running?"*
+* **`cat /etc/os-release`:** Asks, *"What brand are you?"* (e.g., Ubuntu, CentOS, RedHat).
+This tells you where configuration files are kept.

+### 2. Filesystem Sanity: "Can I actually write things down?"

+Sometimes a system breaks so badly that it locks the hard drive to prevent data corruption (making it "Read-Only").

+* **`mkdir` & `cp`:** This is like grabbing a scrap piece of paper, scribbling on it, and checking if your pen works.
+If the system lets you create a dummy folder and copy a file into it, the storage system is healthy and responsive.

+### 3. CPU / Memory: "Is the brain overwhelmed?"

+* **`ps` / `top` / `htop`:** Opens up the computer's task manager.
+It points at a specific app and asks, *"How much of the brain (CPU) are you hogging right now?"*
+* **`free -h`:** Checks the short-term memory (RAM).
+It tells you, *"Out of 8GB of memory, how much space do we have left before the server completely runs out of breath?"*

+### 4. Disk / IO: "Is the closet full or jammed?"

+* **`df -h`:** Checks the size of your storage closet.
+If a hard drive hits 100% full, applications instantly crash because they have no room to breathe.
+* **`du -sh /var/log`:** Finds the biggest box in the closet.
+It measures how heavy your log files are to ensure they aren't secretly filling up the entire system.

+### 5. Network: "Are the doors open and answering?"

+* **`ss -tulpn`:** Checks the building doors (network ports).
+It asks, *"Is our app actually sitting at Port 80 waiting for visitors, or did it close the door?"*
+* **`curl -I` / `ping`:** Knocks on the door from the outside.
+It’s like shouting, *"Hey, are you awake?"* and waiting to see if it replies with a friendly *"Yes, I am!"* (a `200 OK` response).

+### 6. Logs: "What is the diary saying?"

+* **`journalctl` & `tail`:** When applications get confused, they write their complaints into a diary (log files).
+Running these commands is like opening the diary to the **very last page** to see exactly what the application screamed out right before it crashed.